DCLMakerSTEAM/PlottingwithPython1/publicLibraries/README.md

 Can you write the Python code for me?
 ```

-The AI will likely just go ahead and write an example program.
-Since we want the AI to do all of the coding, we need to give it more information.
+The AI will likely just go ahead and write an example program with instructions for us to finish it.
+We want the AI to do all of the coding, so we need to give it more information.

+One of the key things missing is that the AI does not know what our data looks like.
 Give the AI a few lines of your file so it knows what the column headers are and what some representative values are.
+Often we do not want to upload the entire file.
+Maybe it is very large of maybe it has sensitive data in it.
+Upload just the first few lines or even only just the first line (the column names).

 ```text
 May I give you the first few lines of my data file?